TFlowTechnologies/TFlowTechnologies.github.io/README.txt

 Product name: TFlow

-Is a GPS based system that controls traffic to increase the effectivity of first responders.
-By changing the lights while keeping thorough safety measures.
+Tflow is a service that provides a universal gps-based interface for automobile traffic management.